kushagra-singhh/safeInternet/README.md

 ## �️ Usage Instructions

 1. Open your browser and navigate to `http://localhost:5000`
-2. Choose your preferred language (English or Hindi) using the language toggle
+2. Choose your preferred language (English, Hindi, or Bengali) using the language toggle
 3. Select your preferred theme (Light or Dark) using the theme toggle
 4. Enter a domain name in the input field
 5. Select the test type: Website, Email, or Connection